On the superadditivity of anticanonical Iitaka dimension: Introduction

 In general the Iitaka fibration of $-K_Y$ is just a rational map, hence we will have a diagram as the one above only after resolving indeterminacies.
-Some careful bookkeeping is then necessary, as the Iitaka dimension $\kappa(X,-K_X)$ is \textit{not} a birational invariant of smooth varieties, unlike the Kodaira dimension $\kappa(X, K_X)$.
+Some careful bookkeeping is then necessary, as the Iitaka dimension $\kappa(X,-K_X)$ is \textit{not} a birational invariant of smooth varieties, unlike the Kodaira dimension $\kappa(X, K_X)$; for example, a minimal rational elliptic surface $X$ has $\kappa(X,-K_X)=1$ while being birational to $\bP^2$.

 The same strategy also yields the proof of \autoref{t-main_intro}.
 We remark that, in general, there is no canonical bundle formula \textit{à la }Ambro in characteristic $p>0$ (\cite[Example 3.5]{Wit_CBF}).
 When the generic fibre is \textit{globally $F$-split}\footnote{See \autoref{d-GFS}.} however, a result of Das and Schwede (\cite{DS}), provides a positive characteristic replacement which turns out to be enough for carrying out Steps (1) to (3) on fibrations satisfying condition (a) in \autoref{t-main_intro}.
 Another obstacle is the lack of generic smoothness on $g$: even when the Iitaka fibration of $-K_Y$ is a morphism, we have no way of controlling the singularities of a general fibre.
 We work around this issue by base changing the diagram \autoref{e-diagram_intro} via a power of the Frobenius on $Z$ and taking the normalised reduction of the resulting spaces.
 This process yields new fibrations